-So how does thorium play into the future of global energy?
+So how does thorium fuel play into the future of global energy?

 What is thorium?

-Even with those challenges, the question of whether thorium reactors work for energy production was answered in 2013, when privately owned Norwegian company Thor Energy began using thorium to produce power at its Halden test reactor in Norway.
+That said, it’s worth noting that the question of whether thorium reactors work for energy production was answered in 2013, when privately owned Norwegian company Thor Energy began using thorium to produce power at its Halden test reactor in Norway.
 “It is the fundamental first step in the thorium evolution,” Thor Energy CEO Oystein Asphjell told Reuters at the time.

-How thorium works
+How do thorium reactors work?

 Cost and efficiency